borisPristupa/ktorio.github.io/clients/http-client/features/timeout.md

 Be aware that to assign per-request timeout it's still required to have timeout feature installed.
 In case per-request configuration is specified without installed feature an `IllegalArgumentException` will be thrown with message _"Consider install HttpTimeout feature because request requires it to be installed"_.
 {: .note}

 In case of timeout an exception will be thrown.
-The type of exception depends on type of occured timeout: `HttpRequestTimeoutException` in case of request timeout, `HttpConnectTimeoutException` in case of connect timeout and `HttpSocketTimeoutException` in case of socket timeout.
+The type of exception depends on type of occured timeout: `HttpRequestTimeoutException` in case of request timeout, `ConnectTimeoutException` in case of connect timeout and `SocketTimeoutException` in case of socket timeout.

 ## Platform-specific behaviour